robrich/angular-tutorial/src/chapters/chapter04-bootstrap.md

     $brand-inverse:             $gray-dark !default;
     ```

-1. In the bootstrap folder, create a file called bootstrap.scss
+1. In the bootstrap folder, create a file called **bootstrap.scss**

+    ```bash
+    bootstrap.scss
+    ```

 1. Add the following contents to the bootstrap.scss file.

-Note that the list of included files outside of the variables file is the same as the ones in the  node_modules\bootstrap\scss\bootstrap.scss file with a ~bootstrap/scss prefix so that the scss compiler is able to find the included file in the node_modules\bootstrap\scss directory.
+      <div class="alert alert-info" role="alert">Note that the list of included files outside of the variables file is the same as the ones in the  node_modules\bootstrap\scss\bootstrap.scss file with a ~bootstrap/scss prefix so that the scss compiler is able to find the included file in the node_modules\bootstrap\scss directory.</div>

     ```scss
     @import "variables";